In this article, you’ll learn:

 Want to Send the Data to VWO Servers Before the Batch Size/Time Interval is Reached?

-The default behavior of sending data to the VWO servers is that all events are queued until the batch size is not reached.
+The default behaviour of sending data to the VWO servers is that all events are queued until the batch size is not reached.
 But what if you wish to send the data before the batch size limit is reached?
 This can be accomplished using the Flush Events API.

 Assume that your batch size is 2000, and currently, there are only 700 events in the queue, and you wish to view the data of these 700 events in the report without waiting for the batch size to reach its limit, i.e., 2000.